 What Is Confirmation?

 Confirmation is an important step in the faith journey of our students.
-During the program students have an opportunity to claim the vows spoken over them at their baptism as their own.
-It’s when they get to publicly declare before the congregation that Jesus Christ is their Lord and Savior.
+It’s a program where students have an opportunity to take the vows spoken over them at their baptism and to claim them for their own.
+They get to publicly declare before the congregation that Jesus Christ is their Lord and Savior.
 And in doing so, become full members of the church.
-Confirmation is primarily for eighth graders, but anyone who is ready for this next step is able to participate.
-The process includes classes taught by Mike Jaderston, a Saturday retreat with Pastor Stan and interviews with an elder of our church.

 Confirmation students and their families are invited to brunch and a graduation ceremony to celebrate their accomplishment.
 Students will be presented to the congregation at the 11 a.m. service.